 - The need for a systematic mechanism for data collection under all offences under Optional Protocol throughout the UK, including in Scotland and Northern Ireland;

-- The importance of the proposed Anti-Slavery Commissioner having sufficient statutory independence, a robust mandate and sufficient resources to ensure protection of children's rights under the Optional Protocol;
+- The importance of the proposed Anti-Slavery Commissioner having sufficient statutory independence, a robust mandate and sufficient resources;

 - The need to prioritise the provision of an independent guardian for child victims to ensure the best interest of the child through the justice process;